Bobkong/MDM_Portfolio/README.md

 # Welcome to my portfolio

-I chose the five projects I have done before, including Android development, back-end development, python algorithm implementation, and cocos-2d development.
+I choose five projects I have done before.
+I think these five projects can reflect my ability of Android development, back-end development, database development, cocos2d development and python development, and I sort them in chronological order.

-[TOC]

 ## 1.Feca(Android)

 ### 1.1 Project Introduction

-Feca is an Android application which uses face recognition technology.
-Its main features are virtual makeup test, makeup forum, etc. The software has won the National First Prize and the Most Investment Value Award.
+I was studying in Silicon Valley in 2017 summer, and my sister asked me to go to outlets to buy lipstick for her, but she did not know which lipstick was suitable for her, because she cannot apply those lipstick to her lips, so she just picked one randomly.
+Unfortunately, the result was bad.
+The lipstick I bought did not suit her at all.

+Inspired by the unpleasant experience, I developed FECA, which is an android software that uses face recognition technology to help users try virtual makeup.
+I named FECA by changing the position of the letters ‘a’ and ‘e’ of the word “face”, and it means making some changes on your face.
+It is worth mentioning that I attended the “Catch” National College Students Internet Software Design Contest and my entry is FECA, and I won the first prize in the national final and attracted investment, which was high recognition of FECA.
 I am the captain of a five-man team, product manager and Android developer.

+The main function of FECA is virtual makeup Users can upload a photo and then try different cosmetics such as lipstick, eye shadow, blush, etc. By using FECA, they can figure out what is the best cosmetics for them without going to the mall.
+Another main function of this software is the makeup forum.
+In the forum, users can post his/her makeup diary, share the results of using different cosmetics and recommend cosmetics.

 <center><img src="./assets/images/feca_poster.jpg" style="width: 300px"/></center>
 <center>Feca poster</center>